 - It shows that they care about their reputation – awards are difficult to win and require a great deal of evidence to back up submissions.
 This often comes from happy customers!

 - It shows an innovative attitude – companies that win awards do so because they are inventive and focused on constantly improving.

 - It shows a dedication to the sector they serve – they have a great deal of pride in their work and truly believe in the sector they serve.

 Look at the memberships lists of professional associations that serve your sector

 Most industries have a professional body, which people and businesses with the appropriate background, experience or qualifications can join.
-Professional bodies work to advance a particular profession, support the interests of people working in that profession.
+Professional bodies work to advance a particular profession and support the interests of people working in that profession.
 It will also facilitate innovation, communication and connection.